babasaraki/iandow.github.io/aboutme.md

 Artists keep a portfolio of their work, and I've often wondered why more software developers don't do the same thing.
 Here are a few examples of work I've published which I enjoy showing off.

 * [www.mthoodlookouts.com](http://www.mthoodlookouts.com) - A hobby project.
 This is web app and Twitter bot that helps me be the first to know when sites on recreation.gov become available to reserve.
 It also tweets notifications to [@mthoodlookouts](https://twitter.com/mthoodlookouts).
+Code for this app is at [https://github.com/iandow/bookfast](https://github.com/iandow/bookfast)

 * [appinternals.trafficmanager.net](http://appinternals.trafficmanager.net) - An interactive demo for performance monitoring software from Riverbed Technology.
 This is also a good demo of web annotations from www.walkme.com.